pingcap/blog/linux-kernel-vs-memory-fragmentation-2.md

 ## Memory compaction

 Before memory compaction, the kernel used lumpy reclaim for defragmentation.
 However, this feature was removed from v3.10 (currently the most widely used kernel version).
-If you’d like to learn more, you can read about lumpy reclaim in the articles I listed in [A brief history of defragmentation](https://en.pingcap.com/blog/linux-kernel-vs-memory-fragmentation-1#a-brief-history-of-defragmentation).
+If you'd like to learn more, you can read about lumpy reclaim in the articles I listed in [A brief history of defragmentation](https://pingcap.com/blog/linux-kernel-vs-memory-fragmentation-1#a-brief-history-of-defragmentation).
 For now, let me bring your mind to memory compaction.

 ### Algorithm introduction